The horizon is not so far as we can see, but as far as we can imagine

 Evil is fun.
 And that leaves aside that the most evil people tend to wind up stinking rich as a side benefit.

-I’ve made the case for evil and I’ve done my best to make the strongest case I can, but I personally think you’re a fool to accept it, or choose evil.
+I’ve made the case for evil, and I’ve done my best to make the strongest case I can, but I personally think you’re a fool to accept it or choose evil.

 The problem with evil is that, as Tolkien pointed out, it consumes itself.
 You can never trust another person who is evil, not completely.
-For now it may be in their self-interest to help you or at least leave you alone, but if you’re ever vulnerable and there’s enough at stake, well, they’ll come for you.
+For now, it may be in their self-interest to help you or at least leave you alone, but if you’re ever vulnerable and there’s enough at stake, well, they’ll come for you.
 You must always be strong, or you must be subordinate to someone stronger than you.
-That person will only protect you as long as it is in their self interest.
+That person will only protect you as long as it is in their self-interest.
 If you need to be sacrificed, so be it.

 But it’s not just safety.
 Evil people care only about others when it’s in their interest.
-If you’re good and live with good people, you know that when you’re sick, broken, scared or down, someone will help.
+If you’re good and live with good people, you know that when you’re sick, broken, scared, or down, someone will help.

 This is, really, true freedom.
 The knowledge that someone is there to help when you need help means you can take risks and you can do what you want, so long as it doesn’t harm other people.
-If you’re in an evil society, you must always be sure to have sufficient power (money is secondary, it means nothing if you can’t protect it).
+If you’re in an evil society, you must always be sure to have sufficient power (money is secondary; it means nothing if you can’t protect it).
 Your effective freedom is vastly restricted.

 But perhaps most important, as good as the exercise of power feels, most of the enjoyable emotions in life are oriented towards good.
 There’s nothing quite like the warm feeling of love.
-There’s nothing like true friendship, and the feeling of safety it gives, and the playfulness it allows.
+There’s nothing like true friendship, the feeling of safety it gives, and the playfulness it allows.
 And as for power, the power of a good community is massive.
 When a group comes together to do something because the members all want to, not out of fear, the feeling of being part of something larger than oneself is wonderful.
 (Everyone should take part in a barn raising to get a taste of this.)

 The price of evil is fear.
 Of knowing that you’re always in danger.
-Perhaps you’ll be the alpha predator who “wins”, the Barack Obama or Trump (though he often seems unhappy), or the Bush Jr. But for every winner, for every aspirational evil mastermind, there are millions of predators who are sometimes the victimizer, and other days the victim.
+Perhaps you’ll be the alpha predator who “wins”, the Barack Obama or Trump (though he often seems unhappy), or the Bush Jr., but for every winner, for every aspirational evil mastermind, there are millions of predators who are sometimes the victimizer, and other days the victim.
 People who always have to worry about who’s coming for them next.

 Of course, if you live in an evil society, many of the benefits are lost.
 But even there, good people find each other and create their own small groups, and even if it’s just you, there is a satisfaction in virtue that is very real.
 There is a peace in being good, and knowing one has red lines and, oddly, in knowing that there are things one will not do to stay alive: that there are depths one will not sink to.

-In the end evil is about wallowing in pleasures that always have sickness to them, that never fully satisfy.
+In the end, evil is about wallowing in pleasures that always have sickness to them, that never fully satisfy.
 The ecstasy of torture or rape or killing the innocent is real enough, but there is a filth to it, which is why such people often wind up with nightmares and PTSD, despite being the powerful ones who did the evil.

 Those who want evil, who think it is fun, often wake one day to find the filth they have wallowed in has consumed them.